7Cb7nQU1/j-scrape/readme.md

 ---

 ## To-Do (In order)
+1. Decide whether to use a premade API wrapper or write our own (for both Reddit and Imgur)
 1. Download images from Imgur
 2. Determine if a link is to imgur or not, remove the nots
 3. Grab a list of links using subreddit modes